How to Set Up Google Analytics on WordPress Multisite Network

 That’s not such a big deal if you only have a few sites, but what about networks with dozens or even hundreds of sites?

-We’ll walk you through the entire process of setting up your Google Analytics account and installing and activating MonsterInsights.
+To set up Google Analytics using MonsterInsights on your multisite network, you’ll need the Agency plan.
+We’ll walk you through the entire process of setting up your Google Analytics account and activating MonsterInsights.

 Step 1: Sign Up for Google Analytics

-To get started, open the Google Analytics website and click the Sign In link in the top right corner of the page.
+To get started, go to the Google Analytics website and click the Sign In link in the top right corner of the page.

 Sign in to Analytics

-On the next page, you can log in to your existing Google account if you have one, or click the Create account link to create a new Google account.
+On the next page, log in to your regular Google account (or click the Create account link in the bottom left if you don’t have one or would like to create a new one).

 Sign In to Your Google Account for Analytics